wcatron/citekit/jquery-plugin/README.md

 **Default Sources**

-It appeared from the original CiteKit code that there was the ability to assign default sources for each type of citekit element (cts,citeimg, cite) however that added a layer of complexity, and many if statements, and seemed more reasonable to simplify the process.
+It appeared from the original CiteKit code that there was the ability to assign default sources for each type of citekit element (cts, citeimg, and cite) however that added a layer of complexity, and many if statements, and seemed more reasonable to simplify the process.
 Now set one default source (which contains a url for each type of element) and then diverge from that source as needed by citing the source name instead of a